esr360/Kayzen-GS/README.md

 ![Kayzen GS](https://raw.githubusercontent.com/esr360/Kayzen-GS/gh-pages/logo-small.png "Kayzen GS Logo")

-> A responsive, flexible and dynamic grid system based off inline-block columns.

 [View Examples](http://kayzen.gs)

 ### Overview

-Kayzen GS is a powerful framework for building responsive grid systems.
-Built using Sass and based off inline-block columns, Kayzen GS is a one of a kind framework suitable for building the scaffolding for any project.
+> Kayzen GS is a powerful framework for building responsive grid systems.
+Built using Sass and based off inline-block columns, Kayzen GS is a one of a kind framework suitable for any project.

 Some of the core features of Kayzen GS are: